theticarcher38/dndCharGen/README.md

 * I learned the basics of Javascript through this project
 * I learned how to utilize JQuery

-To view the application go to https://theticarcher38.github.io/dndCharGen/
+To view the application go to the [Dungeons and Dragons Character Generator][1]

 |This is some text | :x:  | :white_check_mark:  |
 |------------------|------|---------------------|

+[1]: <https://theticarcher38.github.io/dndCharGen/> "Dungeons and Dragons Character Gen"